InternationalUnderground/api-demo/README.md

 ## Production deployment

-This application can be deployed in any environment with Python installed at 3.6 or higher and a properly configured webserver.
+This application can be deployed in any environment with Python 3 (it's tested with 3.7.0) and a properly configured webserver.
 Below are instructions for deploying to Heroku.

 ### Things you'll need:

 1. A Heroku account. ([Get one for free](https://signup.heroku.com/).)
-2. The Heorku CLI installed on your computer.
+2. [The Heorku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed and configured on your computer.

 ### Setup the application